Get more practice with the workbook

 The adjective 'crepuscular' has its etymological roots in Latin.
 It is derived from the Latin word 'crepusculum,' which means 'twilight' or 'dusk.'
 'Crepusculum' is further related to 'creper,' meaning 'dim' or 'obscure.'
 'Crepuscular' is used to describe animals, plants, or activities that are primarily active during the twilight hours of dawn and dusk.
 The term 'crepuscular' directly reflects its Latin origins, emphasizing the association with the dimly lit periods of the day when many species exhibit increased activity.

-Quiz: Find the meaning of crepuscular
+Find the correct meaning of the adjective crepuscular:

 Try Again!